VikashChauhan51/random-generator/CONTRIBUTING.md

-# Contributing to KeywordEngine
+# Contributing to RandomGenerator

-Thank you for your interest in contributing to **KeywordEngine** !
+Thank you for your interest in contributing to **RandomGenerator** !

 We welcome contributions from anyone, regardless of their background or level of experience.

 ## How to Contribute

-There are many ways you can contribute to KeywordEngine:
+There are many ways you can contribute to RandomGenerator:

-- **Report bugs**: If you find a bug in the project, please report it by [opening an issue](https://github.com/VikashChauhan51/keyword-engine/issues/new) on our GitHub repository.
+- **Report bugs**: If you find a bug in the project, please report it by [opening an issue](https://github.com/VikashChauhan51/random-generator/issues/new) on our GitHub repository.
 Be sure to include as much detail as possible, including steps to reproduce the bug, so we can fix it quickly.

-- **Request features**: If there's a feature you'd like to see in KeywordEngine, you can request it by [opening an issue](https://github.com/VikashChauhan51/keyword-engine/issues/new) on our GitHub repository.
+- **Request features**: If there's a feature you'd like to see in RandomGenerator, you can request it by [opening an issue](https://github.com/VikashChauhan51/random-generator/issues/new) on our GitHub repository.
 Be sure to describe the feature in detail and explain why it would be useful.

-- **Submit pull requests**: If you've made changes to the code that you'd like us to include in the project, you can submit a [pull request](https://github.com/VikashChauhan51/keyword-engine/pulls) on our GitHub repository.
+- **Submit pull requests**: If you've made changes to the code that you'd like us to include in the project, you can submit a [pull request](https://github.com/VikashChauhan51/random-generator/pulls) on our GitHub repository.
 Be sure to follow our [code style guidelines](#code-style-guidelines) and include tests for any new features or bug fixes.

 ## Code Style Guidelines